adityasaky/tuf-taps/POUFs/TAF-POUF/pouf2.md

 default artifact integrity protection.
 Git, however, still primarily relies on SHA-1, even though it has been proven that this hash function is vulnerable to collision attacks.
 If an attacker manages to gain access to the original target repositories, they could potentially exploit the SHA-1 weakness.
-As TAF stores verified URLs of its target repositories, users are protected from _mirrors_ of legitimate repositories presenting a colliding artifact in place of the original artifact.
+On the other hand, authentication repositories store lists of valid URLs of target repositories, ensuring that users are protected from _mirrors_ of legitimate repositories presenting a colliding artifact in place of the original artifact.
+These URLs are defined manually and can only be modified by someone who has a `targets` key.
+If a target repository is not owned by the same person or organization that is setting up an authentication repository, it is a hard requirement to directly contact the owner who will be able to confirm authenticity of the repository in question.

 In order to take advantage of TAF's validations, a client can download an authentication repository and all of the referenced repositories by running